Belyout Bouchentouf: Bouchentouf Neighborhood in Casablanca (1892 - Present)

-H.E. was an avid participant in the real estate sector, with commercial and residential holdings around the country, including the Bouchentouf Neighborhood in Casablanca.

-Belyout Bouchentouf was born in Casablanca.
+H.E. was an avid participant in the real estate sector, with commercial and residential holdings around the country, including the Belyout Bouchentouf was born in Casablanca.
 His father Mohammed Bouchentouf was also born in Casablanca and is credited, along with five other families, of being one of the founding families of modern-day Casablanca.
 The Bouchentouf Neighborhood (Derb Bouchentouf in Arabic), which was founded by Belyout Bouchentouf's father in 1892, is a major neighborhood in downtown Casablanca with a population of over 45,000 people today.

 The neighborhood is located in the heart of Casablanca, not far from the Royal Palace of Casablanca.
-Google Maps view.

 A number of famous artists, including Nass El Ghiwane, started out in the Bouchentouf neighborhood in the 1960s and 1970s.